Parameters

 Ampt reserves some of the keys that are automatically populated by our runtime.
 The following parameters below are not allowed to be defined on the Ampt Dashboard.

-ORG_NAME | The organization that application belongs to |
+ORG_NAMEThe organization the application belongs to

-PROJECT_NAME | The name of the project of the app |
+PROJECT_NAMEThe name of the project the app is part of

-APP_NAME | The name of the application |
+APP_NAMEThe name of the application

-AMPT_URL | The URL of the application generated by Ampt |
+AMPT_URLThe URL of the application generated by Ampt

 Reading parameters programmatically

-Developers can access the parameters injected to the runtime by using the params
+Developers can access the parameters injected to the runtime by using the params interface.

-javascriptimport { params } from "@ampt/sdk"; import { api } from "@ampt/api"; api("my-api") .router("/test-data") .get("/", async (event) => { // reading a custom parameter in an API handler console.log(params("KEY")); // reading reserved parameters is same as reading the custom parameters console.log(params("AMPT_URL")); // return all params const parameterList = params().list(); // exported params are available as environment variables console.log(process.env.AMPT_URL); });
+import { params } from "@ampt/sdk"; import { api } from "@ampt/api"; api("my-api") .router("/test-data") .get("/", async (event) => { // reading a custom parameter in an API handler console.log(params("KEY")); // reading reserved parameters is same as reading the custom parameters console.log(params("AMPT_URL")); // return all params const parameterList = params().list(); // exported params are available as environment variables console.log(process.env.AMPT_URL); });

 Exporting parameters as environment variables